kansas patriot guard, kansas patriot guard, kansas patriot guard

 Military branch flags follow, then organizational flags - all flown based on birth date.

-We only fly one flag per motorcycle, so it simplifies the flag order process.
+We fly only one flag per motorcycle, for safety reasons.

 To read more about flag protocol, check our Flag Protocol page on this site.